 Understanding Colorado’s Longer Deadline for Motor Vehicle Accident Claims

 Colorado makes a distinction between motor vehicle accident claims and most other personal injury cases.
-When your injury comes from a car crash, including if you were a pedestrian or cyclist hit by a vehicle, you typically have up to three years to file a personal injury lawsuit.
+When your injury comes from a car crash, including if you were a cyclist or pedestrian hit by a vehicle, you typically have up to three years to file a personal injury lawsuit.

-For personal injuries that don’t involve a motor vehicle, like falls, the deadline is shorter – two years.
+For personal injury cases that don’t involve a motor vehicle, like falls, the deadline is shorter – two years.
 It’s always important to know which deadline applies so you don’t lose your chance to recover damages after an accident.

 Get The Help You Need From Our Pueblo Car Accident Lawyer